buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 IfcMaterialProfileSetUsage and attached by the IfcRelAssociatesMaterial.RelatingMaterial.
 It is accessible by the inverse HasAssociations relationship.
- Composite profile members can be represented by refering to several IfcMaterialProfile's within the IfcMaterialProfileSet that is referenced from the IfcMaterialProfileSetUsage.
+ Composite profile members can be represented by referring to several IfcMaterialProfile's within the IfcMaterialProfileSet that is referenced from the IfcMaterialProfileSetUsage.